AngryBeaver/beavers-crafting/macros.md

 interface ComponentChatData {
   component: ComponentData,
   type: ComponentType,
-  hasError: boolean
+  status: ComponentStatus
 }
 ```
 -
   - component: [ComponentData](https://github.com/AngryBeaver/beavers-crafting/blob/main/src/types.ts) used to display a Component
   - type: [ComponentType](https://github.com/AngryBeaver/beavers-crafting/blob/main/src/types.ts) used to mark components by type e.g. consumed in this crafting.
-  - hasError: is used to mark a component that has failed in this crafting
+  - status: [ComponentStatus](https://github.com/AngryBeaver/beavers-crafting/blob/main/src/types.ts) used to mark a component status in this crafting e.g. "error" if failed.
 #### payCurrency
 is used to pay the actor currency correctly e.g. exchanging money.
 it will return true when actor is able to pay.